Division of costs

-In due time, the earnings-related pension is granted and paid by the pension provider with which the employee was last insured before retiring.
-The pension may at this time be funded with several different pension providers, if the insured has worked for many employers in the course of his or her career.
-Each pension provider is responsible for their own pension shares, throughout the payment of the pension.
+The administration of the earnings-related pension scheme is decentralised, with several actors in both the private and the public sectors.
+Earnings-related pensions are granted and paid by the pension provider with which the employee was last insured before retiring.
+The pension may be funded with several different pension providers if the insured has worked for many employers in the course of their working life.
+Each pension provider is responsible for their own pension component for as long as the pension is paid.

-The pension provider that in time will be paying the pension, charges the other pension providers for shares they may possibly have in the pension trough a cost distribution clarification carried out by the Finnish Centre for Pensions and according to the principle of the last provider.
+The pension provider that pays out the pension charges the other pension providers for the components that they are responsible for.
+The component is determined trough a cost distribution calculation carried out by the Finnish Centre for Pensions and according to the principle of the last provider.

 The principles of cost distribution have been applied in the private sector since the Employees Pensions Act came into force under the regulations valid at each time.
 As of the beginning of 2004, most public sector pension providers also introduced the principle of the last provider and the cost distribution system.